Requirements for security guards and private investigators

 All security guards and private investigators must follow all requirements including:

-- identify themselves as such
+- identifying themselves as such

-For security guards, this applies even when they are on plainclothes assignments, or working as bodyguards or loss prevention security guards.
 Failure to present a valid licence when requested can result in a fine.

+No one with a licence can pretend to offer or provide police-related services and duties.
 Security guards and private investigators can be fined if they misrepresent or call themselves:

 - a detective or private detective